achoudh5/NOTES/Github/Github_tutorial.md

 # Stepwise Explanation

+### 1. Adding the Remote

+#### You should always have upstream and your fork in the remote
+#### Remote(upstream) should be always in sync with master branch of your fork (good practise), keep this branch clean and commit everything after you checkout from master and made a new branch

 Katrina Brock [7:16 PM]
 ok, first do this:

 ```(devenv) ~/pygash-org/nuage-topos (INF-3572|✔)
 ❯❯❯ git checkout master
 Switched to branch 'master'